Wuzhou Guangxi, China Travel Guide

 Wuzhou South Railway Station is the city's main high-speed rail hub, an important link in the regional network.

-High-high-speed trains (G and D-trains) offer different classes having a range of levels of comfort.
+High-speed trains (G and D-trains) present different classes with varying levels of comfort.

 Wuzhou General Bus Station is the main hub for long-distance bus services, connecting to various cities and towns.